-♦ Compliance & bonuses ♦
+♦ Compliance & Bonuses ♦

-How alternate method of entry works, why it exists, and how to submit requests that stand the best chance of approval—without confusing sweepstakes law with traditional gambling.
+How alternate method of entry works, why it exists, and how to submit requests that stand the best chance of approval - without confusing sweepstakes law with traditional gambling.

-This is not a loophole invented by players; it is part of how legitimate sweepstakes models stay distinct from pay-to-play gambling.
+This is not a loophole invented by players.
+It is part of how legitimate sweepstakes models stay distinct from pay-to-play gambling.
 Operators publish AMOE instructions in their official rules, FAQ, or promotions terms.
 If a site claims to be a sweepstakes casino but offers no verifiable no-purchase path, that is a red flag worth extra scrutiny (see our legitimacy guide).

 While details differ, many brands follow a similar pattern.
-Treat this as a checklist—then verify every line against the operator’s live rules:
+Treat this as a checklist - then verify every line against the operator’s live rules:

 Operators cap how many AMOE requests you can send per day, week, or promotion.
 Household limits may apply.
 Duplicate or automated submissions often violate rules and can risk account closure.
 Play it straight: follow the published limits and keep documentation.